Central Lancaster High School

-Central Lancaster High School (CLHS) is a coeducational secondary school and sixth form located in Lancaster, England.
+Lancaster High School (LHS) is a coeducational secondary school located in Lancaster, England.
 Located on Crag Road on the Ridge area in east Lancaster.
-In recent years, the school has been performing well below average.
-Only 26% students obtained a grade 5 or above in English and Maths in 2017, compared to the English national average of 43% and the local authority average of 44%.

 History

-Central Lancaster High School originally opened in 1966 as Castle Secondary Modern School but in 1986 amalgamated with Greaves Secondary Modern School from the south side of Lancaster, moving all the Greaves pupils up to the larger more modern site on Crag Road and renaming the two amalgamated schools as Central Lancaster High School.
+Lancaster High School originally opened in 1966 as Castle Secondary Modern School but in 1986 amalgamated with Greaves Secondary Modern School from the south side of Lancaster, moving all the Greaves pupils up to the larger more modern site on Crag Road and renaming the two amalgamated schools as Lancaster High School.
 The two sites that belonged to Greaves School were either demolished or renovated and made into flats and houses.
-The school has been awarded specialist Arts College status.
+The school was awarded specialist Arts College status.
 The school catered for pupils aged 11–18.

-Central Lancaster High School was represented in the English Schools FA cup by its year 11 team in 2010/11.
+Lancaster High School was represented in the English Schools FA cup by its year 11 team in 2010/11.
 They enjoyed success by reaching the semi-final stage and narrowly missed out on reaching the final.

 Previously a community school administered by Lancashire County Council, in October 2018 Central Lancaster High School converted to academy status.
-The school is now sponsored by The Bay Learning Trust, because they cannot support themselves.
+The school is now sponsored by The Bay Learning Trust.

 Curriculum

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
-The school has to decide whether Key Stage 3 contains years 7, 8 and 9- or whether year 9 should be in Key Stage 4 and the students just study subjects that will be examined by the GCSE exams at 16.
-The High school operates a three-year Key Stage 3.
-The school operates on a two-week timetable consisting of five one-hour lessons per day.
+Key Stage 3 contains years 7, 8 and 9- and in years 10 and 11 the students study subjects that will be examined by the GCSE exams at 16.
+The school operates a two-week timetable consisting of five one-hour lessons per day.
 This equates to 50 periods over the fortnightly cycle.
 Statutory obligations are met through PHSE, Social Development and careers lessons.
 In years 10-11 it guides pupils into a wide range of subject options.